 (Unfortunately – but probably unsurprisingly – with ‘Integral Spirituality’, the successor concept, Wilber has wandered into some constructs that simply don’t stand up to scientific scrutiny.
 That shouldn’t distract from the importance of his earlier work.)

-Integrated SocioPsychology: the term I have coined for the alignment and ‘complimentariness’ of the differing fields of Psychology and the related behavioural sciences (Anthropology, Sociology) and ‘hard sciences’ (Biology, Neuroscience).
-The core of this approach is the use of the Graves Model – and its Spiral Dynamics build – to underpin Robert Dilts’ Neurological Levels.
+Integrated SocioPsychology: the term I have coined for the alignment and ‘complimentariness’ of the differing fields of Psychology and the related behavioural sciences (Anthropology and, especially, Sociology) and the ‘hard sciences’ (particularly Biology and Neuroscience).
+The core of this approach is the use of Clare W Graves’ research to underpin Robert Dilts’ Neurological Levels.
 At an individual/micro level, Hans J Eysenck’s Dimensions of Temperament provides a robust model of temperamental traits.
-4Q/8L provides an overarching schematic for considering both how the individual’s psyche is constructed to interact with the external world and how Structural Functionalism and Symbolic Interactionism contribute to our understanding of society.
+4Q/8L provides an overarching schematic for considering both how the individual’s psyche is constructed to interact with the external world and how Functionalism and Symbolic Interactionism contribute to our understanding of society.
 Memetics, the formation of meta-states and the effects of Reciprocal Determinism are also key areas of study in the Integrated SocioPsychology paradigm.